tomjoht/tomjoht.github.io/_restapicourse/restapi1_6.md

 <img src="{{ "/images/restapicourse/postmansaveas.png" | prepend: site.baseurl }}" alt="Save as" />

-## View the format of the weatherdata response in pretty JSOn
+## View the format of the weatherdata response in pretty JSON

 The first two endpoint responses include text only.
 The weatherdata endpoint response is in JSON format.